rncwind/whydoesntmycodework/posts/howitsmade.md

 I had issues with Actix, namely the _really bad_ compile times, I'm unsure if this was resolved at a later point, but it soured my opinion of the framework.
+Along with this, it also makes heavy usage of the Actor model, which I do not enjoy for web frameworks.

 I have in the past made little toys using Warp and Rocket, but each of them has its issues.
 Warp encodes all routes into types, whilst a really cool idea, it